Somatic Tools for Helping Children Process Grief

 Case study: Somatic grief work in practice

-Lily's mum died in a car accident.
-In the months that followed, Lily developed chronic stomach aches.
+Lily was seven when her mum died in a car accident.
+In the months that followed, she developed chronic stomach aches.
 Medical tests found nothing wrong.
 She was referred to a grief support worker.

 In their first session, the worker asked Lily to draw how her tummy felt.
 Lily drew a tight knot.